+Parlour is a research-based advocacy organisation working to improve gender equity in architecture and the built environment professions.
 As activists and advocates we aim to generate debate and discussion.
 As researchers and scholars we provide serious analysis and a firm evidence base for change.
-As women active in Australian architecture we seek to open up opportunities and broaden definitions of what architectural activity might be.
+As active participants in Australian architecture we seek to open up opportunities and broaden definitions of what architectural activity might be.
+Parlour is an Incorporated Association and operates with the following aims:

 - To promote gender equity in architecture